Spaden89/demo-app/Readme.md

     - ~/createTransaction endpoint for submitting transactions~
     - ~/newcustomer~
 - ~Refactor for DRY~
+- ~Include option to use an already stored card~
+- ~refactor design~

 To do
-- Include option to use an already stored card
+- Include Checkout functionality
-- refactor design
 - Create UI components for displaying transaction, customer and card details
 - Error page
 - Create a customer class